List of European Union robotics projects: EURON

 EURON's EC funding was extended in 2004 for four years and ended in April 2008, with the project being known as EURON 2 during this period.
-Since then the network has continued as a community-driven organisation and is at present known as EURON 3.
+Since then the network has continued as a community-driven organization and is at present known as EURON 3.
 Its major goals are to bridge the gap between the European industrial robotics developers and the mainstream industries that do not yet exploit robotics technology as well as with the general public.
-EURON also aims to improve the education and training of Ph.D. students and industrial robotics engineers.
+EURON also aims to improve the education and training of PhD students and industrial robotics engineers.

 EURON members were partners in euRobotics with EUROP, a Coordination Action (CA) funded by the EC to help achieve those goals.
-It also serves as a central contact point to the European Commission, mainly to prepare roadmaps and facilitate access to funding proposals for its members in the area of robotics research, mainly in the current Seventh Framework Programme of the European Union.
+It also serves as a central contact point for the European Commission, mainly to prepare roadmaps and facilitate access to funding proposals for its members in the area of robotics research, mainly in the current Seventh Framework Programme of the European Union.

-EURON has two yearly awards: one for the best PhD thesis of the previous year, the Georges Giralt PhD Award in honour of Georges Giralt and the euRobotics Technology Transfer Award, which honours examples of effective transfer of technology from universities or research centres to companies.
+EURON has two yearly awards: one for the best PhD thesis of the previous year, and the Georges Giralt PhD Award in honor of Georges Giralt and the euRobotics Technology Transfer Award, which honors examples of effective transfer of technology from universities or research canters to companies.

 IM-CLeVeR

 The IM-CLeVeR project, short for 'Intrinsically Motivated Cumulative Learning Versatile Robots', started in 2009 as a 4-year research project to investigate robot design methodology for skills acquisition.
-Its objectives are: "to develop a new methodology for designing robot controllers that can: (1) cumulatively learn new efficient skills through autonomous development based on intrinsic motivations, and (2) reuse such skills for accomplishing multiple, complex, and externally-assigned tasks."
+Its objectives are: "to develop a new methodology for designing robot controllers that can: cumulatively learn new efficient skills through autonomous development based on intrinsic motivations, and reuse such skills for accomplishing multiple, complex, and externally-assigned tasks."

-This project aims to solve also combine the work of a highly interdisciplinary consortium involving neuroscientists, psychologists, roboticists and machine-learning researchers.
+This project aims to solve also combine the work of a highly interdisciplinary consortium involving neuroscientists, psychologists, roboticists, and machine-learning researchers.

 In October 2012 an outreach video showing the ongoing research on the iCub humanoid robot platform was published on the researcher's webpage.